CommonSense InvestSense

 Investor, Protect Thyself: The InvestSense Investor Self-Defense Strategy

 During his term as Chairman of the Securities and Exchange Commission (SEC).(1993-2001), Arthur Levitt focused more on investor protection than perhaps any other recent SEC Chairman.
-His advice from a1999 speech, “Financial Self-Defense: Tips From and SEC Insider,” is still … Continue reading
+His advice from a 1999 speech, “Financial Self-Defense: Tips From and SEC Insider,” is … Continue reading

 Posted in Absolute Returns, Active Management Value Ratio, AMVR, Closet Index Funds, Consumer Protection, Consumer Rights, ERISA, Estate Planning, Fiduciary, Fiduciary Standard, Integrated Estate Planning, Investment Advice, Investment Advisors, Investment Fraud, Investor Protection, IRA, pension plans, Portfolio Construction, portfolio planning, Retirement, Retirement Distribution Planning, Retirement Plan Participants, Retirement Planning, Uncategorized, Wealth Accumulation, Wealth Distribution, Wealth Management, Wealth Preservation